jennyhedley/digital-writing-2025/folio-requirements.md

 6. Referencing
    - Consistent referencing

-Ensure that you read the [digital writing folio assessment description in the course handbook](https://rmit.instructure.com/courses/130722/pages/class-handbook-digital-writing).
+Ensure that you read the [digital writing folio assessment description in the class handbook](./class-handbook.md).

 Try to capture as much as you can in your folio.
 If you had a few iterations of your final project or experimented with techniques you did not use in your final piece; the folio is the place to record this with reflections and/or links to the experiments.